 When you send communications to supporters you will need to be confident that they have opted-in to the particular type of communication you are about to send.
-Knowing this relies on the integration and data management mentioned in the last section.
+Knowing this relies on robust integration between all the systems you use, as mentioned in the last section.
 You must also be confident that you are giving your supporters a simple way to opt out of communications.
 For email newsletters, this should come in the form of an ‘unsubscribe’ or ‘manage preferences’ link at the bottom of the email.

-GDPR applies to historical data, not just future data that is collected after GDPR comes into force.
+GDPR applies to historical data, not just data that has been collected after GDPR came into force.
 Depending on the quality of your existing systems and the way you collected data in the past, this means you may have to pro-actively contact your existing supporters to ensure that they have actively opted-in to your charity communications.